ydsingh/alexa/README.md

 # Alexa Skill Building Cookbook

 <div style="border-style: solid; border-color: black; text-align: center; background-color: lightgreen; padding: 5px;">Please note that the Alexa Cookbook has recently been reorganized.
-If you cannot find what you're looking for, first try a repo search and if that doesn't help, please open an <a href="./issues/new?template=cannot_find.md">issue</a> and we'll do our best to help.</div>
+If you cannot find what you're looking for, try a repo search first, and if that doesn't help, please open an <a href="./issues/new?template=cannot_find.md">issue</a> and we'll do our best to help.</div>

 ### Welcome!